ccoutant/dwarf-locations/013-generalize-address-spaces.md

 one access pattern for serial code while another is used for vectorized code.
-If this access pattern were not conceptually abstracted into an address space, then the compiler would have to generate DWARF expressions which conceptually undoes the work done by the addressing mode in order to point the consumer to the correct location.
+If this access pattern were not conceptually abstracted into an address space, then the compiler would have to generate DWARF expressions that would undo the work done by the addressing mode in order to point the consumer to the correct location.
 This would expand the size of the DWARF generated and it would make the job of generating debuginfo harder for the producer.
 Another common example of an embedded access pattern is